Skip to content

 ACT Score Calculator

-Estimate ACT English, Math, Reading, Science, and composite scores from raw correct-answer counts.
+Estimate current ACT English, Math, Reading, composite, and optional Science/STEM scores from raw correct-answer counts.

 Difficulty adjusts section estimate by +/-1 point for planning scenarios.